ElectroSoul-Technologies/ElectroSoul_RS485_master_Library/README.md

 # Products that use this Library

-* [ElectroSoul ESP32-RS485 Modbus Gateway ](https://www.tindie.com/products/electrosoul/esp32-rs485-modbus-gateway/)- ElectroSoul ESP32-RS485 Modbus Gateway is an small and low power easy to use Industrial standard RS485 Modebus Gateway.
+* [ElectroSoul ESP32-RS485 Modbus Gateway](https://www.tindie.com/products/electrosoul/esp32-rs485-modbus-gateway/)- ElectroSoul ESP32-RS485 Modbus Gateway is an small and low power easy to use Industrial standard RS485 Modebus Gateway.
 You can use our device and liberary to make your Arduino Based Industrial 4.0 project.
+You can easily fetch data over RS485 and also write data with RS485 to any slave devices which supports RS485 such as MFM(multi function meter), AC drive, Solar Inverters etc.

-**Repository Contents
+**Repository Contents**

 * **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
 * **/src** - Source files for the library (.cpp, .h).